 If you and your significant other are stuck in repetitive and unhealthy cycles and you’re both on very different pages about a solution, it’s natural to feel alone and overwhelmed.
 For some, couples or individual therapy may be a natural choice, but a lot of people still have big hangups about seeking any kind of therapy.
 This oppositional dynamic inside a romantic relationship is prevalent.
 USA Today recently published an article that proposed the newest dating dealbreaker: not going to therapy.
 If this sounds like an argument you and your partner have had before, keep reading.
 We’d like to offer some perspective and guidance on how to navigate these difficult conversations.

-Remember, therapy still carries a lot of stigma — it’s incredibly vulnerable, requires much internal work and patience, and can still be inaccessible due to finances, region, cultural influence, etc. Your partner may have had a bad experience with therapy in the past.
+Remember, therapy still carries a lot of stigma.
+Therapy can make people feel incredibly vulnerable, requires much internal work and patience, and can still be inaccessible due to finances, region, cultural influence, etc. Your partner may have had a bad experience with therapy in the past.
 They might have preconceived judgments about the kind of person who goes to therapy.
 Your significant other may see therapy as a weakness or just may not understand what really happens during therapy.
-Fear may be the underlying emotion, instead of defensiveness, reluctance or arrogance.
+Fear may be the underlying emotion instead of defensiveness, reluctance, or arrogance.

-So, if you’re the partner who sees therapy (either couples or individual therapy for your partner) as your best hope to resolve your shared problems, what do you do when your partner refuses to go?
+So, if you’re the partner who sees therapy as your best hope to resolve your shared problems, what do you do when your partner refuses to go?

 What you might say…